cgranados16/cgranados.dev/apps/blog/src/content/posts/introduction.md

   alt: Carlos Granados
 ---

-**Hello and welcome to my blog!** I am **Carlos Granados** and I am thrilled to have you here.
-I love to learn new skills and I like writing about it, that is why I decided to start this blog.
+Hello and welcome to my blog!
+I'm **Carlos Granados** and I am thrilled to have you here.
+My passion for learning new skills and sharing my journey is what inspired me to start this blog.
 I hope you find the content here useful and engaging.
 If you have any questions or suggestions, please feel free to reach out to me.
 I would love to hear from you!

 ## Who am I?

+I am a passionate **Computer Engineer and Project Manager** from Costa Rica🇨🇷.
+I have always been curious about how things work and love to learn new skills.
+I am a firm believer in the power of education and continuous learning.
+I am always looking for ways to improve myself and help others along the way.

 When it comes to my formal education, I am a **Computer Engineer** with a Master's degree in **Project Manager**.
 If you ask about my work experience, then I have worked as a **Fullstack Engineer**, with a focus on **Search Engine Optimization (SEO)**.

-On the other side, I love working out, I have played guitar since I was 13 years old, and I am a huge fan of video games.
+I love working out, I have played guitar since I was 13 years old, and I am a huge fan of video games.

 I am based in Costa Rica 🇨🇷 and have a dog, a Golden Retriever named Ace.
 He just turned 3 years old in May 2024.
 ![Ace](../../assets/posts/introduction/introduction-ace.jpg)